DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Experiments

 \section{Experiments}

-In this section, we first introduce the evaluation datasets and evaluation metrics details in \cref{subsec:evaluation_dataset_metrics}, then compare our \ours{} with prior methods on story-to-video generation in \cref{subsec:story_to_video_generation}.
-Next, we present detailed ablation studies on the necessity of RAG and effectiveness of \attnmethod{} in \cref{subsec:ablation_studies}, and demonstrate the generalizability of our \ours{} to improve compositional text-to-video generation on T2V-CompBench~\cite{sun2024t2v} in \cref{subsec:t2v_compbench_evaluation}.
-Moreover, we show the effectiveness of RAG for learning the motion prior on a more comprehensive motion dataset we collect in \cref{subsec:rag_motion_prior}.
-Lastly, we present qualitative comparison between our \ours{} and previous approaches in \cref{subsec:qual}.
+In this section, we first introduce the evaluation datasets and evaluation metrics details in Section \ref{subsec:evaluation_dataset_metrics}, then compare our \ours{} with prior methods on story-to-video generation in Section \ref{subsec:story_to_video_generation}.
+Next, we present detailed ablation studies on the necessity of RAG and effectiveness of \attnmethod{} in Section \ref{subsec:ablation_studies}, and demonstrate the generalizability of our \ours{} to improve compositional text-to-video generation on T2V-CompBench~\cite{sun2024t2v} in Section \ref{subsec:t2v_compbench_evaluation}.
+Moreover, we show the effectiveness of RAG for learning the motion prior on a more comprehensive motion dataset we collect in Section \ref{subsec:rag_motion_prior}.
+Lastly, we present qualitative comparison between our \ours{} and previous approaches in Section \ref{subsec:qual}.